SpamScope/mail-parser/README.md

-  -t, --to              Print the to of mail (default: False) -m, --from            Print the from of mail (default: False) -u, --subject         Print the subject of mail (default: False) -d, --defects         Print the defects of mail (default: False) -n, --anomalies       Print the anomalies of mail (default: False) -i Trust mail server string, --senderip Trust mail server string
+  -t, --to              Print the to of mail (default: False) -m, --from            Print the from of mail (default: False) -u, --subject         Print the subject of mail (default: False) -c, --receiveds       Print all receiveds of mail (default: False) -d, --defects         Print the defects of mail (default: False) -n, --anomalies       Print the anomalies of mail (default: False) -i Trust mail server string, --senderip Trust mail server string